 Improved ability to ensure use of the latest best practices when caring for their patients

-Starting an ECHO Program (referred to as "replicating" or "replication") begins by becoming an official ECHO Replication Partner, following the three steps below - Learn, Agree and Train.
-There is never a fee to become a Replication Partner or to replicate the ECHO Model.
+Starting an ECHO program (referred to as "replicating" or "replication") begins by becoming an official ECHO replication partner, following the three steps below - Learn, Agree, and Train.
+There is never a fee to become a replication partner or to replicate the ECHO Model™.

 The number of worldwide replication partners grows every year and focuses on a growing number of issues.

-ECHO Replication Partners continuously find innovative ways of leveraging the ECHO Model™ to amplify their impact and increase capacity in their specialty fields and in their communities.
+ECHO replication partners continuously find innovative ways of leveraging the ECHO model to amplify their impact and increase capacity in their specialty fields and in their communities.

-A great oppurtunity to be introduced to the ECHO model, learn how it started, interact with others investigating ECHO, and meet members of the ECHO team, is our monthy 90 minute virtual introduction.
+Our monthly 90-minute virtual ECHO Introduction is a great opportunity to be introduced to the ECHO model, learn how it started, interact with others investigating ECHO, and meet members of the ECHO team.

-Join us using the Zoom platfrom to hear Project ECHO's founder, Dr. Sanjeev Arora, present the models, followed by 45-minutes of discussion and Q&A.
+Join us using the Zoom platform to hear Project ECHO's founder, Dr. Sanjeev Arora, present the models, followed by 45-minutes of discussion and Q&A.

-Statement of Collaboration (SOC) for Replicating Partners - summarizes ECHO's role/commitment to our Partners and the expectations of our ECHO Partners
+Statement of Collaboration (SOC) for Replicating Partners - summarizes ECHO's role/commitment to our partners and the expectations of our partners

 Signing these agreements is a pre-requisite to attending Immersion training.

-After signing the partnership documents, the next step is for your ECHO implementation team (including at least one specialist or content expert and a program coordinator or adminstrative/logistics person) to attend our no-cost 'Immersion' training.
-Immersion is a 3-day in-person training covering replication of the ECHO model, offered in Albuquerque, New Mexico (and at any of our other global superhub training sites - see below).
-Immersion training will help build you an ongoing relationship with our Replication Team and ECHO staff members, who will assist you in setting up your own teleECHO clinics.
+After signing the partnership documents, the next step is for your ECHO implementation team (including at least one specialist or content expert and a program coordinator or administrative/logistics person) to attend our no-cost 'Immersion' training.
+Immersion is a 3-day in-person training covering replication of the ECHO model, offered in Albuquerque, New Mexico (and at any of our other global superhub training sites).
+Immersion training will help you build an ongoing relationship with our Replication Team and ECHO staff members, who will assist you in setting up your own teleECHO clinics.

-Topics covered include, operations, implementation best practices-spoke recruitment and retention, developing curricula, evaluation, IT best practices and more, which will prepare you to run a successful ECHO program and establish a new ECHO hub site.
+Topics covered include operations, implementation and best practices, spoke recruitment and retention, developing curricula, evaluation, IT best practices and more, which will prepare you to run a successful ECHO program and establish a new ECHO hub site.

 Please reach out by email to discuss any questions you may have, including about how to select the right team to attend.
-We look forward to helping you get involved in the ECHO movement.
+We look forward to helping you replicate the ECHO model.

-Participating to Immersion training requires that your partnership documents are complete (see Agree above).
+Participating in Immersion training requires that your partnership documents are complete (see Agree above).

 Attending the Introduction session is helpful to get your oriented prior to Immersion(although not required) (see Learn above).